 Avoid getting shitfaced prior to giving your speech.

-Slurring your way through a half hour of jokes only you find funny and tangents about stories from your school days (see No.5) will only result in guests clearing throats frequently until there’s a solid chorus of ‘ahem’ going on.
+Slurring your way through a half-hour of jokes only you find funny and tangents about stories from your school days (see No.5) will only result in guests clearing throats frequently until there’s a solid chorus of ‘ahem’ going on.
 Fair enough too.
-After the speech is delivered clearly and the clapping has abated, feel free to get your drink on!
+After the wedding speech is delivered clearly and the clapping has abated, feel free to get your drink on!

 It is, after all the Bridesmaids and Groomsmen’s sworn duty to get the party started and keep it going all night long!